StephanU/MyGekko/README.md

 6. Restart Home Assistant
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "MyGekko"

-Using your HA configuration directory (folder) as a starting point you should now also have this:
+Using your HA configuration directory (folder) as a starting point you should now also have something like this:

 ```text
 custom_components/mygekko/translations/en.json